Lissy93/dashy/docs/privacy.md

 - Understand the [Docker attack fronts](https://docs.docker.com/engine/security/), and follow [Docker Security Best Practices](https://snyk.io/blog/10-docker-image-security-best-practices/)

 This is covered in more detail in [App Management](/docs/management).

 ---

+## Security Features

+#### Subresource Integrity
+[Subresource Integrity](https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity) or SRI is a security feature that enables browsers to verify that resources they fetch are delivered without unexpected manipulation.
+It works by allowing you to provide a cryptographic hash that a fetched resource must match.
+This prevents the app from loading any resources that have been manipulated, by verifying the files hashes.
+It safeguards against the risk of an attacker injecting arbitrary malicious content into any files served up via a CDN.

+Dashy supports SRI, and it is recommended to enable this if you are hosting your dashboard via a public CDN.
+To enable SRI, set the `INTEGRITY` environmental variable to `true`.

+#### Authentication
+Dashy supports both basic auth, as well as server-based SSO using Keycloak.
+Full details of which, along with alternate authentication methods can be found in the [Authentication Docs](/docs/authentication).
+If your dashboard is exposed to the internet and/ or contains any sensitive info it is strongly recommended to configure access control with Keycloak or another server-side method.

+---

+## Disabling Features
+You may wish to disable features that you don't want to use, if they involve storing data in the browser or making network requests.
+- To disable smart-sort (uses local storage), set `appConfig.disableSmartSort: true`
+- To disable update checks (makes external request to GH), set `appConfig.disableUpdateChecks: true`
+- To disable web search (redirect to external / internal content), set `appConfig.disableWebSearch: true`
+- To keep status checks disabled (external/ internal requests), set `appConfig.statusCheck: false`
+- To keep font-awesome icons disabled (external requests), set `appConfig.enableFontAwesome: false`
+- To keep error reporting disabled (external requests and data collection), set `appConfig.enableErrorReporting: false`
+- To keep the service worker disabled (stores cache of app in browser data), set `appConfig.enableServiceWorker: false`

+---